Home America Beneath the Noise Writing Photography Collaborate About Contact

 My grandparents' photograph also reminds me that every immigrant story carries both gratitude and grief.
 They, along with millions like them, built a foundation that I stand on today.
 But the Irish story was never unique.
 It's one chapter in the larger, repeating American script of who gets to belong and when.

 The Irish experience sits beside dozens of others: Italians branded criminals; Jews painted as conspirators; Poles, Hungarians, and Slavs dismissed as dull laborers; and Greeks accused of being unclean or unfit for democracy.
-Each wave was told in different accents but set in the same story—you don’t belong here.
-Through exhaustion and persistence, each learned how to move from a vilified outsider to an “acceptable” American.
+Each wave was told in different accents but set in the same story, you don't belong here.
+Through exhaustion and persistence, each learned how to move from a vilified outsider to an "acceptable" American.

 What often goes unspoken, however, is that these European groups carried a structural advantage that today's immigrants do not.
 They arrived during an era of virtually open borders.
 There were health inspections, but no national quotas or numerical limits on European entry until the National Origins Act of 1924.
 In effect, millions of our European ancestors were never branded "illegal" because federal policy didn't yet make that category.
 For Asian immigrants, this was entirely different as they confronted a federal system designed to exclude them legally.
 As a result, America built its modern concept of illegality on these racial hierarchies, locking the door behind those who had already walked through it and ensuring that future arrivals would face structural barriers many of our ancestors never did.

-Acceptance, though, was conditional.
-It depended on how quickly each group could distance itself from the next newcomers at the gate—a quiet bargain built into the story of American assimilation.
-The Irish eventually won acceptance through jobs, political power, and the right shade of “whiteness.”
+The Irish eventually won acceptance through jobs, political power, and the right shade of "whiteness."
 But in doing so, many of us forgot how precarious that status once was.
 We traded memory for membership.

 The Toxic Echoes of the Present